The time does not yet seem to have come for the man to fulfil one of his fantasies: to reach an altitude of 1,000 metres with a building.

 At the beginning of the 20s of the new millennium, the ten tallest skyscrapers in the world almost all exceed 500 meters, but the Burj Khalifa in Dubai with its 829 meters detaches all its rivals by 200 meters.
 The new Dubai icon is almost twice as tall as the Empire State Building!

-At 1,008 metres tall, the Jeddah Tower was due to open in 2020, but construction has been stalled since 2017.
+At 1,008 metres tall, the Jeddah Tower was due to open in 2020.
+Construction has been stalled for five years from 2017, but resumed in 2023.
 Designed by Adrian Smith + Gordon Gill Architecture in the city of Jeddah, Saudi Arabia, the skyscraper is set to raise the bar further – and not just a little – in the competition, reaching the coveted milestone of surpassing one kilometre in height.
 At the moment, however, we do not know if and when it will be completed.